 The life cycle of the mite is spent entirely in the host animal and takes about 20 to 35 days to complete.
 Spindle-shaped eggs hatch into small, six-legged larvae, which molt into eight-legged nymphs, and then into eight-legged adults.

-Demodicosis typically affects puppies three to twelve months old.
+Demodicosis typically affects puppies 3 to 12 months old.
 Usually, it is the immune-compromised individual unable to stop mite proliferation that develops the disease.
-Two forms of demodectic mange occur, Localized and Generalized.
+Two forms of demodectic mange occur, localized and generalized.

 The condition always begins as the localized form, which is limited to a spot or two on the face and legs.
-Localized demodicosis is quite common in puppies, and typically is a mild disease that goes away by itself.
+Localized demodicosis is quite common in puppies, and it is usually a mild disease that goes away by itself.
 It typically consists of one to five small, circular, red and scaly areas of hair loss around the eyes and lips, or on the forelegs.
 The lesions may or may not be itchy.

-In most cases, the localized form resolves as the dog's immune system matures and gets the bugs under control and rarely recurs.
+In most cases, the localized form resolves as the dog's immune system matures and gets the bugs under control.
+It rarely recurs.
 An adult-onset disease is considered rare, and when it does occur, usually is a result of compromised immunity associated with other systemic diseases like Cushing's disease or cancer.

 When the localized form spreads, involving large areas of the body with severe disease, it is termed generalized demodicosis.
 Generalized demodicosis is considered uncommon.
 It most often occurs in youngsters, usually prior to the age 18 months.
 Such dogs may have a genetic defect in their immune system.

 Any dog may develop the disease, but an inherited predisposition appears to increase the incidence of the disease in the Afghan hound, American Staffordshire terrier, Boston terrier, boxer, Chihuahua, Chinese shar-pei, collie, Dalmatian, Doberman Pinscher, English bulldog, German shepherd dog, Great Dane, Old English sheepdog, pit bull terrier, and pug.